BY ANDY ZIKER

 It would seem that drumming under constraints would keep you from being creative, but the opposite is true.
 Sometimes, the more you limit the variables the more imaginative you end up being.

-NOTE: To see the notation (and video) of each full 12-bar “Tenor Madness” comping example, visit my articles on OnlineDrummer.com.
+NOTE: To see the notation (and video) of each full 12-bar “Tenor Madness” comping example, see my articles at OnlineDrummer.com.

 Situations/Sounds Around You: Later in the clinic, John asked me play a short solo.
 He said, “Play the sound of an argument between a man and his wife or girlfriend.”
 Here are four measures of the argument (Ex.
 18).